-With real-time payments (RTPs), users can initiate, clear and settle any transactions in a matter of seconds, any time of the day or night.
-RTPs are a boon for banks and credit unions, as well as the consumers they serve.
+With real-time payments (RTPs), users can initiate, clear, and settle any transactions in seconds, any time— day or night.
+RTPs are a boon for banks, credit unions, and the consumers they serve.
 They offer an immediate and frictionless customer experience, reduce the potential for fraud, provide opportunities to explore new products and services, and more.
 But they also require credit unions to rethink their back-end operations.
 Here’s what you need to know.

 What Are Real-Time Payments?